Welcome, and thanks for visiting my website!

 More children’s books are in the works.
 Stay tuned!

-Or maybe you’ve heard about the Whole Book Approach and my book Reading Picture Books with Children?
-Have a listen to a podcast that aired on 5/18/2016 on the DIYMFA site in which I talk about leading interactive, art and design-focused storytimes.
-You can also take a peek at this brief video of me leading a Whole Book Approach storytime at The Eric Carle Museum of Picture Book Art, where I developed this interactive storytime model that supports readers’ engagement with picture book art and design.
+Or maybe you’ve heard about the Whole Book Approach, a storytime model I created in association with The Eric Carle Museum of Picture Book Art, and which I write about in my book Reading Picture Books with Children: How to Shake Up Storytime and Get Kids Talking about What They See.
 My central goal in this work is to bring children’s ideas and questions to the center of shared reading while celebrating the picture book as a visual art form.

 In 2023 I compiled dozens of Whole Book Approach storytime plans for a wide range of picture books into a single collection entitled Read It Again: 70 Whole Book Approach Plans to Help You Shake Up Storytime.
 Order your digital or print copy today!